[!note] Key takeaway: clarity wins — make the value obvious in one scan.

 Photo by Yancy Min on Unsplash

 After years of marketing to developers, I've tested countless tools.
 Most don't stick.
-Here's what actually works.
+Here's what actually works and where each tool earns its place.

 Every developer marketing operation needs these fundamentals: